 - If you are having more than one dog, select a name that starts with different alphabets and sounds different.

-When looking for good Siberian Husky dog names, keep in mind that Siberian Huskies are friendly, gentle, intelligent, tractable, yet alert and outgoing.
-Here are some good names for Siberian husky.
+When looking for Husky dog names, keep in mind that Siberian Huskies are friendly, gentle, intelligent, tractable, yet alert and outgoing.
+Here are some good Husky names.

 - Alpha – this is the first letter of Greek alphabet and the word that denotes the first of anything.